numericalEFT/MCIntegration.jl/docs/src/man/important_sampling.md

 # Important Sampling

+## Introduction

+This note compares two important sampling approaches for Monte Carlo integration.
+The first approach introduces a normalization sector and lets the Markov chain jumps between this additional sector and the integrand sector following a calibrated probability density for important sampling.
+One can infer the integration between the ratio of weights between two sectors.
+On the other hand, the second approach reweights the original integrand to make it as flat as possible, one then perform a random walk uniformly in the parameter space to calculate the integration.
+This is the conventional approach used in Vegas algorithm.

+In general, the first approach is more robust than the second one, but less efficient.
+In many applications, for example, high order Feynman diagrams with a sign alternation, the important sampling probability can't represent the complicated integrand well.
+Then the first approach is as efficient as the second one, but tends to be much robust.

+We next present a benchmark between two approaches.
 Consider the MC sampling of an one-dimensional functions $f(x)$ (its sign may oscillate).

 We want to design an efficient algorithm to calculate the integral $\int_a^b dx f(x)$.
 To do that, we normalize the integrand with an ansatz $g(x)>0$ to reduce the variant.

 Our package supports two important sampling schemes.

-## Approach 1: Algorithm with a Normalization Section
+## Approach 1: Algorithm with a Normalization Sector

 In this approach, the configuration spaces consist of two sub-spaces: the physical sector with orders $n\ge 1$ and the normalization sector with the order $n=0$.
 The weight function of the latter, $g({x})$, should be simple enough so that the integral $G=\int g({x}) d x$ is explicitly known.
 In our algorithm we use a constant $g(x) \propto 1$ for simplicity.
 In this setup, the physical sector weight, namely the integral $F = \int f(x) d{x}$, can be calculated with the equation
 ```math